ghosts-network/.github/profile/README.md

-**GhostNetwork is an education project thath provides training ground for testing high level concepts and different technologies before applying them into production ready code**
+**GhostNetwork is an education project (social network) that provides training ground for testing high level concepts and different technologies before applying them into production ready code**

 ### Achitecture diagram